opendatasoft/ods-documentation/source/customizing_look_and_feel/04_configuring_data_visualizations/data_visualizations.rst

 Basemaps are the canvas on which geographic data are represented.
 They are used for any map displayed on Opendatasoft, whether it is the visualization map of a dataset or the Map Builder.

 A basic basemap is used by default for all maps of all Opendatasoft domains.
-It is however possible to change that default basemap, as well as to make other basemaps available in an Opendatasoft portal.
-It will allow users to change the basemap at any time on a map, and even to change the default basemap of a specific dataset.
+It is possible to change that default basemap, as well as to make other basemaps available in an Opendatasoft portal.
+It will allow users to change the basemap at any time on a map and even to change the default basemap of a specific dataset.

 .. admonition:: Note
    :class: note

-   To know more about basemaps and how to use them, you can read our blog post "`What is a basemap & how to choose the best one for your data <https://www.opendatasoft.com/blog/what-is-a-basemap-how-to-choose-the-best-one-for-your-data>`_".
+   To know more about basemaps and how to use them, you can read our blog post: "`What is a basemap & how to choose the best one for your data <https://www.opendatasoft.com/blog/what-is-a-basemap-how-to-choose-the-best-one-for-your-data>`_".

 To manage basemaps, look for the **Basemaps** configuration in the **Data visualizations** configuration interface.